 The Brewers Association urges you to support legislation that would extend of make permanent the recalibrated federal excise tax rate of $3.50 and $16 for America’s brewers.

-America’s small and independent brewers include over 200 breweries that produce between 15,000 and 6 million barrels of beer per year, more than 4,300 microbreweries that produce less than 15,000 barrels per year and more than 2,500 brewpubs (brewery restaurants) that sell 25 percent or more of their beer on site.
+America’s small and independent brewers include over 200 breweries that produce between 15,000 and 6 million barrels of beer per year, more than 2,000 microbreweries that produce less than 15,000 barrels per year, more than 2,700 taproom brewers who sell 25 percent or more of their beer on site, and more than 2,800 brewpubs (brewery restaurants) that sell 25 percent or more of their beer on site.

-Supporting the Craft Beverage Modernization and Tax Reform Act strengthens small businesses and preserve American jobs.
+Supporting the Craft Beverage Modernization and Tax Reform Act strengthens small businesses and preserve American jobs not just in the brewing industry, but also retail, agriculture, and manufacturing.

 To help strengthen American small businesses and preserve Main Street jobs, the Brewers Association supports legislation that would not raise the federal beer excise tax rate for America’s small brewers.